rlauck/hotmess/README.md

 #Hotmess.js

-Hotmess is a javascript templating engine with a focus on minimalism and performance during the compilation and rendering stages.
+Hotmess is a javascript templating engine focused on minimalism and performance.

-This project is based on the work of Laura Doktorova https://github.com/olado/doT with a nod toward Mustache/Handlebars template syntax.

 ##Usage